The following statement was reviewed and updated on 11 August 2022

 The Audit Committee comprises Messrs.
 Lynch-Bell (Chair), Bañados and Sawyer.
 It is responsible for ensuring that the financial performance of the Group is properly reported on and monitored and for reviewing the auditor’s reports relating to accounts and internal control systems.
 Each member of the audit committee is considered to be independent within the meaning of Canadian NI 52-110.
 All members of the audit committee are financially literate in that they have the ability to read and understand a set of financial statements that are of the same breadth and level of complexity of accounting issues as can be reasonably expected to be raised by the Company’s financial statements.
 The board of directors has unanimously approved the adoption of an Audit Committee Charter which governs the composition, responsibilities, conduct and authority of the Audit Committee.

 Composition of the Remuneration Committee

 The Remuneration Committee comprises Messrs.
-Williams (Chair), Harvey and Banados.
+Sawyer (Chair), Bañados and Lynch-Bell.
 It is responsible for determining and agreeing with the Board the framework for the remuneration of the Managing Director, all other Executive Directors, the Company Secretary and such other members of the Executive management as it is designated to consider.
-It is furthermore responsible for determining the total individual remuneration packages of each director including, where appropriate, bonuses, incentive payments and share options.
+It is furthermore responsible for determining the total individual remuneration packages of each director including, where appropriate, bonuses, incentive payments and conditional share awards.

 In addition, an Executive Management Committee, comprised of the Chief Executive Officer and Finance Director, directs the day-to-day operations of the company.